BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

   - Check whether the system is accessible remotely.
 If you can connect and the Python process is frozen, try stopping it and launching it again (restart the OS if necessary).
 You may also find that the system is reachable but the code is not running, indicating that the Raspberry Pi has rebooted due to a power interruption.
 If you cannot connect remotely, there is no way to determine whether the system is functioning normally and only the internet connection is down, or whether the system is actually frozen or powered off.
 In this case, a physical inspection is required to ensure animal safety, as an animal may be trapped inside the operant box without access to food or water.
   - High.

 * - Wrong RFID detection ⚠️
-  - This alarm has two possible causes.
-1) A different subject was detected in the corridor while the main subject was performing the task.
-2) The correct subject was detected in the corridor even though door 2 was already closed and the subject should not be there.
+  - This alarm has two possible causes: (1) a different subject was detected in the corridor while the main subject was performing the task, or (2) the correct subject was detected in the corridor even though door 2 was already closed and the subject should not be there.
 After this error occurs, the system disables the RFID reader to prevent additional animals from entering.
-  - Review the previous videos to determine the cause (e.g., door malfunction, lightning issues, inaccurate camera thresholding).
+  - Review the previous videos to determine the cause (e.g., door malfunction, lighting issues, inaccurate camera thresholding).
   - High.

 * - Maximum time reached and areas 3 or 4 were never empty ⚠️